Ford Aerostar: Ford Aerostar (1984)

 The front-engine configuration of the Aerostar was chosen for multiple reasons.
 In its research, Ford found that potential buyers preferred the configuration over rear and mid-engine vehicles (used by German/Japanese imported vans).
 The rear-wheel drive platform was engineered with class-leading payload and towing capacity over front-wheel drive minivans, with a 2000-pound payload and 5000-pound tow rating (2½ times the capacity of the Chrysler minivans).

 In the change from concept to production, very little of the exterior design would change, except for the window glass, headlights, and grille.
 In a notable change, the turbodiesel engine option (projected to provide up to 40mpg), was dropped from the engine lineup before production.

 HFX Aerostar Ghia (1987)

 Introduced at the 1987 Frankfurt Auto Show, the HFX (High Feature Experimental) Aerostar Ghia was a prototype of future minivan design.
 Two running prototypes were built from the collaboration of Ford and Ghia; both used the stock 3.0L Vulcan V6 and A4LD automatic transmission.

 The HFX concept borrowed some features used in other Ford vehicles, such as four-wheel air suspension and electronic climate control.
 From there, some of the technologies showcased in the HFX had never before been seen in a minivan; this included run-flat tires, adjustable pedals, power-sliding side doors, electric power steering, ABS, traction control, seatbelt pretensioners, and movable grille shutters.
-On the rear, an LCD display was installed for the use of displaying 12 pre-programmed warning messages.
+On the rear, an LCD was installed for the use of displaying 12 pre-programmed warning messages.